jlmc/hibernate-tunings/types/jpa-and-hibernate-types.md

     @Column(columnDefinition = "tinyint")
     private Status status;

-    // this property is ignored in the updated and inserts, it is a read only field,
+    // this property is ignored in the updated and insert statements, it is a read only field,
     // otherwise we have two field controlling the same database column
     @ManyToOne(fetch = FetchType.LAZY)
     @JoinColumn(name = "status", insertable = false, updatable = false)